zacharyabolton/capstonetest/dev_diary.md

 08-10-17

 	Implemented Details view and matching contributor id with event clicked to check if can edit or if user.
 Need to implement "interested" next and style the details modal.

+08-21-17

+	Completed form fields although I still need to figure out time of day for events and if I want to make the location form fields more specific.
+Next steps are time of day and filtering by institution if I want that.
+Also, UTC time vs. BR time...
+After that I am done with V. 1.0 i guess...